We’ve been living in an era of God’s mercy. Is it coming to an end? Is the era of Divine Justice starting soon?

 The first test has been separating the wheat from the chaff (Matthew 3:12) in the Church, and even though the chaff has not been swept away yet, we are learning to see who is wheat and who is chaff.

-The second test is this year’s US elections, which will have worldwide ramifications.
+The second test is political elections in the US, which will have worldwide ramifications.
 Do we have eyes to see the spiritual battle that is going on for the soul of America?
 Or do we prefer to think that it’s not as bad as others say they are?
 Are we clinging to our position on the fence when we think about which candidates want to increase the killing of unborn babies and which candidates oppose this?
 And in the battle of recounting ballots, do we have eyes to see God’s hand in this?
 Or do we just choose to look at it through earthly eyes, preferring to hold onto a view of this that makes us feel comfortable?
 Comfortable, as in pretending that it’s just politics, not anything demonic?
 Comfortable, as in adding a cushion to the fence because really it is darn uncomfortable to sit on?

 Every test is meant to benefit those who desire to pass the test.
 Those who have no such desire are the ones who are suffering most from the difficulties of the test.
 The test we are currently going through is benefiting us who want to be wholeheartedly on God’s side of the battle against evil.
 God is teaching us to trust him regardless of what the evidence looks like.
 God is teaching us to rejoice in his plans even before we see evidence that everything is going to work out well.
 God is teaching us the importance of continual prayer — heartfelt prayer — in a spirit of thankfulness instead of fear.